catgoose/do-the-needful.nvim/README.md

 - Tasks run in tmux windows with configurable options such as to close automatically or to keep current window's focus
 - Task tags make it easy to filter with Telescope picker
-- Tokens can be defined globally or scoped to a task are parsed by an evaluated function or user input
+- Tokens can be defined globally or scoped to a task and are parsed by an evaluated function or user input
 - When editing a new project or global tasks, a default config will be created if one doesn't exist